13 Kapitel 9-4: Present and Past Participles (with adjective endings review)

 • The playing children didn’t hear us.

 In these examples, you may be thinking, “Aha!
 Those are all verbs!”
 However, since they’re used to describe nouns, they are adjectives.
-They work the same way in German, except that to form them, we add the suffix –end to the infinitive.
+They work the same way in German, except that to form them, we add the suffix –d to the infinitive.

-spielen + -end = spielend
+spielen + d = spielend

 Die spielenden Kinder haben uns nicht gehört.